ganeti/ganeti/doc/design-2.3.rst

 consistent).
 Partial results will not update the cache (see next paragraph).

-Since the there will be no way to feed the cache from outside, and we would like to have a consistent cache view when driven by the watcher, we'll introduce a new OpCode/LU for the watcher to run, instead of the current separate opcodes (see below in the watcher section).
+Since there will be no way to feed the cache from outside, and we would like to have a consistent cache view when driven by the watcher, we'll introduce a new OpCode/LU for the watcher to run, instead of the current separate opcodes (see below in the watcher section).